 Growth evaluation is an important tool to learn more about health.
-After years of study, the World Health Organization (WHO) launched a new Growth Curve, an international standard developed to analyze the normality or not of the child growth process, as well as compose the diagnosis of nutritional status and monitor its evolution over time.
+After years of study, the World Health Organization (WHO) launched a new Growth Curve, an international standard developed to analyze the normality or not of the child's growth process, as well as compose the diagnosis of nutritional status and monitor its evolution over time.

 Creating a form template

 First, before using the growth curve graph, it is necessary to fill the patient's chart with data that will generate the information in the graph.
 For that, we will use a form.
-Within the system, there is an area where you can create form templates, and some ready-made templates are made available by the software itself, simply by downloading it to your account.
+Within the system, there is an area where you can create form templates, and some ready-made templates are made available by the software itself, simply by downloading them to your account.

 In this case, it will be necessary to download the "Growth curve" form.
 Observe in the example below how to download: